Indecency with a Child Attorney in Fort Bend County

 Direct Felony Penalties

-- Incarceration: Mandatory minimum prison sentences ranging from 2 to 20 years, depending on the degree of the felony.
+- Incarceration: Mandatory minimum prison sentences of 2 to 20 years, depending on the degree of the felony.

 - Fines: Up to $10,000.

-- Employment Restrictions: Making employment in any field involving children or vulnerable populations impossible.
+- Employment Restrictions: Employment in fields involving children or vulnerable populations is effectively closed off.

-Facing a sex crime charge requires an immediate, sophisticated, and forensic defense.
-The Sims Law Firm, PLLC provides a multi-pronged strategy focused on preventing conviction and avoiding lifetime registration.
+Defending a sex crime charge requires an immediate, sophisticated, and forensic approach.
+We build a multi-pronged strategy focused on the defense process and the issues that can affect the case.

 Key defense strategies we employ: